GloriEvo/GloriEvo/README.md

 <div align="center">
 -~☆

-I am probably on your DNI - I am proship, I'm tired of hiding and pretending to be anti.
+I am probably on your DNI - I am proship, I'm tired of internalizing and pretending to be anti.
 Read straw for info thankies.

 .